Chenxutql/starter-hugo-academic/content/project/imanta-bionic-aerial-robot-shows-on-2017-national-youth-college-science-camp/index.md

 ---
 title: Ankle-assist Robot with Gait-adaptive Control Method
+subtitle: The gait-adaptive control method was developed to adapt to the user’s changing gait
 date: 2022-07-03T04:16:37.553Z
 summary: The gait-adaptive control method was developed to adapt to the user’s changing gait